 August 17, 2018

-Understanding the value and investability of a company is a crucial skill for business owners and VC’s alike.
+Understanding whether your company is valuable and investable is a crucial skill for business owners and VC’s alike.
 However, thanks to the complex web of factors that go into a valuation, making judgments of value is often a difficult and perplexing task for anyone.
 While determining investability may seem nearly impossible at first, there are some key elements that can point you in the right direction.
 These span from unsurprising metrics such as revenue and churn rate to subtler aspects like team cohesion and long-term strategy.
 So, whether you’re building your company or investing in others, these 3 aspects will help guide you to a more informed perspective on the value of any company.

 Market Climate and Competition